 The natural gum industry was pushed aside for the production of synthetic chewing gum- when did this happen?
 Why?

 Would you say that natural gum is making a comeback?
 How?

 Chicle supplies became strained as the popularity of chewing gum spread during World War II.
 The military had been including chewing gum in the rations of soldiers since World War I, consequently spreading the habit around the world.
 By the 1940s extractors were over-tapping the sapodilla trees to meet the increased demand, and trees were dying off.
-This was compounded by the fact that the U.S. had greatly increased import taxes for bring in raw chicle latex from Latin America and U.S. companies began looking for lower-cost synthetics.
+This was compounded by the fact that the U.S. had greatly increased import taxes for bringing in raw chicle latex from Latin America and U.S. companies began looking for lower-cost synthetics.
 I would say that natural chewing gum is making a minor comeback.
-Currently there are two companies making chicle- one is a U.S. based company known as Verve, Inc, the maker of Glee Gum, and the other is Chicza, a Mexican based company that is exporting primarily to Europe and Asia.
+Currently, there are two companies making chicle- one is a U.S. based company known as Verve, Inc, the maker of Glee Gum, and the other is Chicza, a Mexican-based company that is exporting primarily to Europe and Asia.
 Both are “boutique” companies that are selling to a small audience that seeks out natural products that pay workers a living wage.

 Historically chicle was chewed naturally – no sugar, additives, etc. – when did this change?